Supervisor/meld3/README.txt

      If set to a non-null value, disables the C extension module which is used to speed things up somewhat.

-  MELD3_NOPSYCO

-     If set to a non-null value, disables psyco (http://psyco.sf.net) which, if installed, speeds up rendering on x86 systems.

-Debugging

-  psyco can prevent pdb from working.
-  Set the MELD3_NOPSYCO environment variable to avoid this.

 Have fun!

 - Chris McDonough (chrism@plope.com)